holos-run/holos/doc/design/v1beta1/README.md

 This README owns three things: the document map, the design-inputs digest, and the layer model chapter.
 Every other chapter lives in a sibling file.
-Any chapter that grows past roughly 400 lines must be split into additional sibling files and added to the document map.
+Any chapter that grows past roughly 400 lines of prose — measured excluding fenced code listings, which normative schema chapters necessarily carry — must be split into additional sibling files and added to the document map.

 ## Document map